MANDAN Historical Society

 The previous building burned to the ground on March 8, 1910 in a spectacular fire.
 When the NP Railway decided to rebuild a freighthouse on west Main Street and avoid frequent spring floodwaters, a business group headed by Hiram Lyon, purchased the lot.
 The site was ideally located for them, adjacent to their lumber, elevator and farm implement sales and service buildings to the west.
 It also stood across Main Street from Lyon's First National Bank.

 The new warehouse would be in the heart of the commercial district with an existing rail spur.
-The building continued to be in active use by the Missouri Valley Produce Company through World War II and the late 1940s.
+The building continued to be in active use by the Missouri Valley Grocery Company through World War II and the late 1940s.
 However as truck transportation industry grew in size and was more flexible in the movement of fresh produce, the importance of rail transportation decreased.

 Downtown Aerial Photo Sept 1922 Missouri Valley Produce Warehouse (lower right corner)